Monday, 17 November 2025

 \[t=0.5: \begin{bmatrix}0\\1\end{bmatrix}, \quad t=0.75: \dfrac{1}{2} \begin{bmatrix}1 + i\\1 - i\end{bmatrix}.\]

-A measurement in the time basis (with eigenstates \(|T_0\rangle, |T_1\rangle\)) at physical time \(t=0\) would return the eigenstate \(|T_0\rangle\) (e.g., the spin-½ particle ground state in the time basis) with certainty and at physical time \(t=0.25\) would return either eigenstate with equal probability.
+A measurement in the time basis (with eigenstates \(|T_0\rangle, |T_1\rangle\)) at physical time \(t=0\) would return the eigenstate \(|T_0\rangle\) (i.e., the spin-½ particle ground state in the time basis) with certainty and at physical time \(t=0.25\) would return either eigenstate with equal probability.

 Wrapping up

 We started with the basic rule for how quantum systems change over time and built up from the simplest case: a system that never changes to one that oscillates and then to a two-state system (a qubit).
 An energy level is analogous to a tiny clock hand spinning at its own speed.
 With just one clock, nothing interesting happens, but with two clocks spinning at different rates, their positions combine to create interference patterns.
-These two-clock systems, or qubits, are the building blocks for quantum computing.
+These two-clock systems, or qubits, are the building blocks of quantum computing.

 Related posts